Scherzer shuts down Padres, Dodgers win 4-0 for 3-game sweep

+SAN DIEGO (AP) — The Los Angeles Dodgers have been on a tear since they obtained Max Scherzer at the trade deadline.

+After seeing Mad Max up close for five starts, manager Dave Roberts has a new appreciation for the 37-year-old veteran.

-SAN DIEGO (AP) — Max Scherzer pitched 7 2/3 dominant innings to win his eighth straight decision, Austin Barnes hit a two-run home run off Yu Darvish and the surging Los Angeles Dodgers beat the plunging San Diego Padres 4-0 Thursday night for a three-game sweep.
+“He’s been huge.
+He’s been better than advertised,” Roberts said after Scherzer pitched 7 2/3 dominant innings to win his eighth straight decision and lead the surging Dodgers to a 4-0 win over the plunging San Diego Padres on Thursday night for a three-game sweep.

+“I knew that there was a work ethic and a fire, but I didn’t realize the preparation,” Roberts said.
+“He knows exactly what he wants to do when he takes that mound.
+He knows where the defense is at, he knows how to navigate a lineup and knows what stuff is working that particular night.
+To layer that all with the talent is pretty impressive.”

 Scherzer (12-4) allowed only two hits, struck out 10 and walked one for the Dodgers, who handled the listless Padres less than 24 hours after winning 5-3 in a 16-inning game that took 5 hours, 49 minutes, and ended at 12:59 a.m.
 It was the longest big league game since pandemic rules were implemented last year.

-The Dodgers won for the 12th time in 13 games and for the 16th time in 18.
+The Dodgers won for the 12th time in 13 games and for the 17th time in 20 games since Scherzer made his first start for them, a 7-5 home win against Houston on Aug.
+4 in which he struck out 10 in seven innings.
 They trail the San Francisco Giants by 2 1/2 games in the NL West but enjoy an 11 1/2-game lead for the first wild-card spot.

-San Diego has lost four straight and 12 of 14.
-It dropped two games behind Cincinnati for the second wild card.
+Austin Barnes hit a two-run home run off Yu Darvish to help send the Padres to their fourth straight loss and 12th defeat in 14 games.
+They dropped two games behind Cincinnati for the second wild card.

 Scherzer hasn’t lost since May 30 against Milwaukee, a span of 13 starts that dates to his time with Washington.
 He is 4-0 in five starts with the Dodgers since being acquired on July 30 along with infielder Trea Turner.